lluisd/BIGTREETECH-TouchScreenFirmware/README.md

    After the update is done and the files are renamed, it is possible to reuse them again.
 To do so, change the name of the element(s) to the pre-update name and start the update process again.

-4. Remove the SD card from the TFT and restart the printer.
+4. Remove the SD card from the TFT and restart the printer

 **TIP:** Format the SD card after the firmware update in case you would like to print from it.